 First off I’m happy that you found my channel.
 That’s always a great thing for me!
 Secondly thanks for reaching out!
 I enjoy using software and have gone through long stretches where that’s all I was using but my main preference is hardware for its simplicity.
 With the hardware samplers that I use there’s no busy displays or anything distracting.
 I tend to lean towards instruments that are straight forward.
 I even like my software tools to be simple as well.

 With older hardware it actually does boil down to the circuitry in the unit.
-The types of Analog to Digital converters and the filter types are a big part of it.
+The types of analog-to-digital converters and the filter types are a big part of it.
 How the initial analog signal is digitized is like a unique imprint that varies between different samplers.

-Workstations are said to impart a sonic cohesiveness on a music project, which is quite evident when you listen to 90s rap or dance music albums, many of which were made using a specific sampler, and sometimes recorded straight to DAT.
+Workstations are said to impart a sonic cohesiveness to a music project, which is quite evident when you listen to 90s rap or dance music albums, many of which were made using a specific sampler, and sometimes recorded straight to DAT.
 What are your thoughts on analog vs digital workstations in terms of sonics?
 What would you gain from making a record on an MPC vs Ableton Live?

-I think with something like Ableton you have a serious advantage in regards to arranging complex passages.
+I think with something like Ableton, you have a serious advantage in regards to arranging complex passages.
 There’s also the advantage of cost effectiveness.
 You can complete a project from start to finish in any modern DAW in any environment you desire.
 You’ll have a more laborious time doing that on a standard MPC.
-It’s true that the final mix-down destination for a project recorded in the 1990’s was most likely DAT, and later on CD, but make no mistake albums were written, tracked and mixed in a studio at a hefty price.
+It’s true that the final mix-down destination for a project recorded in the 1990’s was most likely DAT, and later on CD, but make no mistake, albums were written, tracked and mixed in a studio at a hefty price.
 Those days were tough on the wallet.
 In some respects I think that investment kept creativity at its peak.
 Back then you would think twice before booking studio time just to make a song that sounded the same as every other song on the radio.

 What role does the choice of pre-amps play in coloring the sound of your samples?
 Does the coloration from the pre-amp outweigh the coloration from the sampler itself?

 I tend to keep things really simple.
 I like to go straight into my audio interface when recording.
 Sometimes when I’m feeling really artsy fartsy I’ll go through a tube pre-amp and drive it in a certain way so that it adds to the overall tone coming out of the sampler, but in general the sound of the sampler itself is a priority for me.
-A pre-amp can provide a nice healthy signal along with whatever tonal quality that it may have due to its components.
+A pre-amp can provide a healthy signal, along with whatever tonal quality it may have due to its components.
 There was a time when I was into that sort of thing, but those days are gone.
 I’m pretty simple these days.

 In keeping with the last question, sampling drums from vinyl creates an entirely different sound than what using Internet sample packs do.
-Even sample packs that are claimed to be made using analog recording processes and mixing boards often lack the presence of their 90s hiphop counterparts.
+Even sample packs that are claimed to be made using analog recording processes and mixing boards often lack the presence of their 90s hip-hop counterparts.
 Why do you think that is?

 Any record player and turntable pre-amp will do for sampling.
 Anything above and beyond that is up to the user.
-Most samplers will want to see a Line level input signal so a Phono pre-amp is key.
-Turntables will generally spit out an audio signal at Phono level which is nowhere near as hot as Line level signal.
+Most samplers will want to see a line level input signal so a phono pre-amp is key.
+Turntables will generally spit out an audio signal at phono level, which is nowhere near as hot as line level signal.

-I think today’s musicians are actively EQ’ing out the low end in their samples and synth parts to make way for something like an 808 kick.
+I think today’s musicians are actively EQing out the low end in their samples and synth parts to make way for something like an 808 kick.
 It’s just the new generation expressing themselves through another vibe.
-The 90’s was known for rumbling bass.
+The 90s was known for rumbling bass.
 It didn’t really have to be an actual bass line just a low rumble that would rattle your entire body when you heard it in the car or the club.